Name released of woman killed in Pittsylvania County last week

-PITTSYLVANIA COUNTY, Va.
-(WDBJ7) - Virginia State Police have released the name of a woman killed last week.
+Virginia State Police have released the name of a woman

 Xochic Ochoa, 39, of Pittsylvania County was killed June 11.